Veritas Advanced eDiscovery User Guide

 Accessing your own archived emails

 My Mailbox has similar functionality to your Personal.cloud archive.
 You can view and search your own emails.
-You can also reply to, forward, and restore your emails from here.
+You can also reply and forward your emails from here.
+You cannot restore emails to your own account from Advanced eDiscovery and can only restore mails to the accounts which you monitor.

-When you view your archived emails, certain Personal.cloud features such as search filters and active folders are not available from Discovery.cloud.
+When you view your archived emails, certain Personal.cloud features such as search filters and active folders are not available from Advanced eDiscovery.

 When you select an email from the list, a preview pane displays the message.
 You can move this preview pane to underneath or to the right side of the main pane.
 The preview pane displays the message content and any attachments that are included with the original email.